QUT-Motorsport/eufs_sim/README.md

 [*] Option to generate tracks with Bezier Curves, to improve speed at the cost of realism while maintaining variety.

+   [*] Investigate new internal format of generator - move from list-of-points to list-of-parameterized-functions
+       to ensure C1, rather than just G1, continuity.
+Good for cone placement.

 [√] Add new metadata pixel to track images, to keep track of Track Image specification version.

 [√] Add ways for .csv and .launch to keep track of noise pixels from .png, so that ConversionTools is 100% lossless